y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Feb 19, 2023</time> Finished meeting notes for yesterday's introductory meeting.

+- <time>Feb 18, 2023</time> Had a stellar meeting with EA AUS for our introductory meeting!

 - <time>Feb 17, 2023</time> Did some organisational work.

 - <time>Feb 16, 2023</time> We've scheduled the introductory meeting for Saturday.
 Hope to see everyone there soon!